nehalgarg03/ie1-basic-stats/README.md

 #### How to build Basic Statistics and run its tests from the terminal:

+2. cd into the Basic Statistics root directory, which contains the `build.xml` build file.

 1. Change into the Basic Statistics root directory, which contains the *build.xml* build file.

 2. Run `ant compile` to compile Basic Statistics.
 The compiled class files will be in the *bin* directory.